Civil Rights for Kids

 Maintaining and protecting civil rights can be one of the most important functions of the government.
 Civil rights protect every one of us, not just some of us.
 They insure that each citizen is protected from discrimination under the law.
 Civil rights laws in the United States make sure that all citizens can enjoy "life, liberty, and pursuit of happiness" that are promised in the Declaration of Independence.

-Try our Civil Rights Crossword Puzzle
+Try our Civil Rights Crossword Puzzle, African American Crossword Puzzle, or word search.

 Recommended books and references: